 The moral circle

-I am interested in understanding the paradoxes that characterise our moral judgements.
-For example, why we love animals but continue to eat meat, or why we tend to care more for those closer to us than those far away.
-To explore this, my coauthors and I study how children and adults ascribe moral worth to different people, animals, plants, objects, and artificial entities.
-In this line of work we also aim to understand whether moral worth can be measured in a single construct, or if we have multiple conceptions of what it means to morally value someone.
+I am interested in understanding inconsistencies in who we do and do not consider worthy of moral concern - why we tend to care more for those closer to us than those far away, or why we love animals but continue to eat meat.
+To explore this, I study how children and adults ascribe moral worth to different people, animals, plants, objects, and artificial entities.
+I am interested in whether children are more morally expansive than adults and, if yes, what drives this difference.
+I am also interested in whether moral worth can be captured in a single construct or if we have multiple conceptions of what it means to morally value someone.

-I am developing a new line of work that aims to use moral psychology to inform AI ethics.
-I am interested in the factors that are associated with (dis)trust in AI systems, as well as downstream psychological consequences of the integration of AI into society.
+Most research in AI ethics stems from public policy or philosophy.
+I am interested in the role of psychology, and particularly, moral psychology in AI ethics.
+I am developing a new line of research that examines the factors associated with (dis)trust in AI systems, as well as downstream psychological consequences of the integration of AI into society.